top of page

 It serves as a tangible reminder, preserving the essence of a significant experience or relationship.
 Keepsakes are often chosen or acquired with the intention of being kept and treasured, representing a deep emotional attachment or significance.
 They can be personal belongings, such as a piece of jewelry, a handwritten letter, or a photograph, which evoke nostalgia and evoke powerful emotions when observed or held.
 Keepsakes play a crucial role in capturing and preserving the essence of moments, allowing us to revisit and relive cherished memories, and providing a source of comfort and solace during times of longing or loss.
 Whether passed down through generations or obtained during specific occasions, keepsakes hold the power to symbolize love, remembrance, and the enduring connections we forge throughout our lives.

-Example sentences of keepsake
+Example sentences containing keepsake

 1. The old pocket watch was a valuable keepsake passed down through generations.